Skip to main content

 • Forge life-long, cross-community friendships

-• Gain a perspective and insight of life in other countries
+• Gain new perspectives and insights into life in other countries

 • Develop confidence and self-esteem